Joe Scarborough Releasing Trump-Themed Christmas EP, and This Is Our Reality Now

 The title derives from a John Oliver bit that revealed Trump’s family name used to actually be “Drumpf,” which became a popular way to mock Trump throughout the campaign.
 Somehow, he still won the election.

-A Very Drumpf Christmas’s tracklisting includes what are sure to be such timeless hits including “Christmastime”, “The Drumpf”, and “This Christmas It’s You & Me.”
+A Very Drumpf Christmas’s track listing includes what are sure to be such timeless hits including “Christmastime,” “The Drumpf,” and “This Christmas It’s You & Me.”

 Someone pass the Mariah Carey, stat.